Beliavsky/Fortran-code-on-GitHub/README.md

 [fortnet](https://github.com/vanderhe/fortnet): using atom-centered symmetry functions to characterize local atomic environments, Fortnet provides easy access to the Behler-Parrinello-Neural-Network architecture to predict atomic or global properties of a physical system, featuring powerful but optional MPI parallelism, by vanderhe

+[fortran2xgb](https://github.com/christophkeller/fortran2xgb): interface for calling XGBoost from Fortran, by Christoph Keller.
+The idea is to train an XGBoost model externally, e.g. in Python, then save that model to disk (in the XGBoost internal binary format, e.g. using Booster.save_model() in Python), and later call the model from Fortran to make a prediction.

 [fortran_calls_tensorflow](https://github.com/putschblos/fortran_calls_tensorflow): how to calls a TensorFlow from Fortran 2003, by putschblos

 [Fortran FLANN binding](https://github.com/ivan-pi/fortran-flann): Fortran bindings to the FLANN library for performing fast approximate nearest neighbor searches in high dimensional spaces, by ivan-pi